gt-cs3220/gt-cs3220.github.io/class_syllabus.md

 **Option #2: Research track**

-Projects #1-#4  are the same as option #1.
+Projects #1-#3, part-2  are the same as option #1.

-Project #5 and Final exam can be substituted with a research project.
+Project #3 part-3, Project #4, Project #5 and Final exam can be substituted with a research project.

 The research project topics will be announced in the later semester.